 Kinslayer (any melee weapon, requires attunement)

 This weapon has a +1 bonus to attack and damage rolls.
-Each time this weapon hits a creature, it gains +1 to damage to all subsequent attacks against creatures of the same type (sub-type for humanoids), up to +4 (including the initial +1).
+Each time this weapon hits a creature (including the same creature repeatedly), it gains +1 to damage to all subsequent attacks against creatures of the same type (sub-type for humanoids), up to +4 (including the base +1).
 This effect ends if you target a creature of another type with this weapon, or after 10 minutes of inaction.

 This weapon, once it has tasted blood, glows silver and has a slight magnetic pull towards the kin of the previously struck foe, bestowing the wielder with extra strength on their next strike.
 As the silver glow intensifies, so does the pull towards Kinslayer’s next preferred target.